NoamAdept/ChatBotBasic/README.md

 # ChatBotBasic
-Hi Saul, this is the most basic model that I initially made a couple weeks in, this is the most simple model and will be the least intensive I will make sure to send the more complex files with the reinforcement learning if this is easy to implement links to Python Unity tutorials: https://docs.unity3d.com/Packages/com.unity.scripting.python@2.0/manual/
+** The json file is a default file that was pulled off of a website and can be easily modified Hi Saul, this is the most basic model that I initially made a couple weeks in, this is the most simple model and will be the least intensive I will make sure to send the more complex files with the reinforcement learning if this is easy to implement links to Python Unity tutorials: https://docs.unity3d.com/Packages/com.unity.scripting.python@2.0/manual/